-Second thing, as I have a Wright and a Delve at the table, I am using Destiny rules.
-In Destiny, Depleted state counts as a Major Object Damage (page 123), which is a whopping 50% of time and difficulty of original crafting requirement and requires the highest level iotum replacement.
+Secondly, as I have a Wright and a Delve at the table, I am using Destiny rules.
+In Destiny, a depleted state counts as Major Object Damage (page 123), which requires a whopping 50% of the time and difficulty of the original crafting task and requires the highest level iotum be replaced.

 So it happens rarely but when it does, it’s crushing.
 I would like to change that, but what do I want to achieve exactly?

-First I would like to recreate situations from SW, Firefly or Cowboy Bebop, where characters have to do constant maintenance on their rust buckets, which in turn creates interesting situations and decisions they need to make.
+First I would like to recreate situations from Star Wars, Firefly or Cowboy Bebop, where characters have to do constant maintenance on their rust buckets, which in turn creates interesting situations and decisions they need to make.

-I would also like a more gradual degradation system so I can have classic tropes from when a car won’t start at the worst possible time, all the way to scenes where it just stops dead in the middle of nowhere.
+I would also like a more gradual degradation system so I can have classic tropes like when a car won’t start at the worst possible time, or scenes where it just stops dead in the middle of nowhere.

-In the end, I am hoping this will give the ship a certain character, or charm, similarly how Millennium Falcon has one.
+In the end, I am hoping this will give the ship a certain character, or charm, similar to how the Millennium Falcon has one.

 What can we play with

-Let’s check the rules and see what can we play with.
+Let’s check the rules and see what we can play with.
 I already mentioned object damage states.
 These are Disabled, Minor, Major and Destroyed.
-Depleted is same as Major.
+Depleted is considered the same as Major.
 These look granular enough, so I want to use them as they are.

-Next thing that is important is a depletion roll itself.
-I used “Flyer” plan specification (p.
+Next important thing is the depletion roll itself.
+I used the “Flyer” plan specification (p.
 174) for my airship, which states a Depletion Roll of 1 in d20 once a week.

 What are the other depletion ranges though?
-I found those listed on page 113 : 1 in d100, 1 in d20, 1 in d10 and 1 in d6, not counting automatic depletion and no depletion options.
+I found those listed on page 113 : 1 in d100, 1 in d20, 1 in d10 and 1 in d6, not counting automatic depletion and no depletion.